Sad Woman, Happy Coffee

 It’s really the last straw (or was in my mind, at least).

-When everything else in your life feels precarious: plans, people, legal stuff, even your own patience, you lean hard on whatever still works.
+When everything else in your life feels precarious: plans, people, legal stuff, even your own patience, you wholly rely on whatever still works to get you through it.

 And when that fails, it's beyond annoying.
 It feels like a betrayal.
 (Dramatic, yes.
 But not untrue.)